Understanding cervical spondylosis

-Upper cervical chiropractors are a unique focus within the chiropractic profession that detect and correct upper cervical subluxation.
+Upper cervical chiropractors are a unique focus within the chiropractic profession that detects and corrects upper cervical subluxation.
 This specially trained group of doctors evaluate the alignment, mechanics, and nerve integrity of the upper spine.
-Often patients with cervical spondylosis have had long standing upper cervical subluxation, and reducing this problem will allow for maximal recovery and a decreased progression of cervical spondylosis.
+Often patients with cervical spondylosis have had a long-standing upper cervical subluxation, and reducing this problem will allow for maximal recovery and a decreased progression of cervical spondylosis.

-Some individuals have experienced dramatic pain relief, improved mobility, and resolution of nerve related symptoms (muscle spasms, pins/needles, shooting pains) under upper cervical care.
-In some more rare cases, a regression of cervical spondylosis can be observed on x-ray studies.
+Some individuals have experienced dramatic pain relief, improved mobility, and resolution of nerve-related symptoms (muscle spasms, pins/needles, shooting pains) under upper cervical care.
+In some rare cases, a regression of cervical spondylosis can be observed in x-ray studies.

 Cervical spondylosis causes in adults